in , , ,

 Unsurprisingly, the home got the attention of a serious buyer just days after hitting the market.

-Sometimes, it’s because a celebrity once lived in the house, or because a famous designer left its touch on the home’s interiors; or maybe the address itself is well-known, for one reason or another.
+Sometimes, it’s because a celebrity once lived in the house, or because a famous designer left its expert touches on the home’s interiors; or maybe the address itself is well-known, for one reason or another.

-In fact, the property is the award-winning Japanese architect’s first and only work in Long Island, and has recently hit the market with a $4,995,000 price tag.
+In fact, the property is the award-winning Japanese architect’s first and only work in Long Island.
+And since it spent some time on the market in recent years, we got to take an exclusive look inside.

 Shigeru Ban-designed home in Sagaponack, NY.
 Photo credit: Compass